Causes of Erectile Dysfunction in Men

 Performance anxiety and acute stress responses

 Performance anxiety can emerge suddenly, even in otherwise healthy men.
-The Causes of Erectile Dysfunction in Men brain interprets pressure as threat, releasing adrenaline and activating a fight or flight response that narrows blood vessels and interferes with the reflexes needed for an erection.
+The brain interprets pressure as a threat, releasing adrenaline and activating a fight or flight response that narrows blood vessels and interferes with the reflexes needed for an erection.

 When anxiety takes hold, focus shifts from intimacy to judgment and fear, making it harder to remain present.
-Performance anxiety often appears even when physical health is otherwise fine, and it is one of the Causes of Erectile Dysfunction in Men.
+Performance anxiety often appears even when physical health is otherwise fine, and it is a common cause.

 Chronic stress, depression, and mood disorders

 Ongoing stress and mood disorders change neurochemistry and damage sexual desire over time.
-Elevated Causes of Erectile Dysfunction in Men cortisol, disrupted sleep, and lowered testosterone can all reduce arousal and the physiological pathways that support erection.
+Elevated cortisol levels, disrupted sleep, and lowered testosterone can all reduce arousal and the physiological pathways that support erection.

 Depression carries a double burden, lowering motivation and sometimes producing side effects from antidepressant medications.
-Addressing Causes of Erectile Dysfunction in Men mood with therapy, lifestyle changes, or medication review can restore sexual function and overall wellbeing.
+Addressing mood with therapy, lifestyle changes, or medication review can restore sexual function and overall wellbeing.

 Interpersonal factors and relationship conflict

 Relationship problems often translate into sexual problems, because intimacy depends on trust, communication, and emotional safety.
-Resentment Causes of Erectile Dysfunction in Men, poor communication, and unresolved conflict make arousal more difficult and turn sex into a source of stress.
+Resentment, poor communication, and unresolved conflict make arousal more difficult and turn sex into a source of stress.

 Couples who work on expectations, timing, and nonsexual closeness frequently see rapid improvement.
-Learning Causes of Erectile Dysfunction in Men to talk about needs reduces pressure and rebuilds desire, creating a positive loop that supports erectile function.
+Learning to talk about needs reduces pressure and rebuilds desire, creating a positive loop that supports erectile function.

 Recognizing these psychological contributors helps frame ED as a treatable issue that often responds to targeted emotional and relational work, next we will explore how to evaluate medical and lifestyle factors that interact with these psychological drivers.